About

 Save the Kids is a nonprofit 501 c 3 national organization located in Utah.

-In 2009, four African-American youth (Jason, Ali, Jarih, and Amound) in Hillbrook Juvenile Detention Facility chose “Save the Kids” and its mission, while participating in a group discussion about the need for an organization to keep them from being trapped in the juvenile justice system.
+In 2009, four African-American youth (Jason, Ali, Jarih, and Amound) in Hillbrook Juvenile Detention Facility, Syracuse, New York chose “Save the Kids” name and founded the organization and its mission, while participating in a group discussion about the need for an organization to keep them from being trapped in the juvenile justice system.
 They needed, as one kid stated, “to be saved instead of thrown away as trash.”
 That statement speaks volumes.
+STKI was founded by the four youth to liberate and defend all systems impacted BIYOC.

 ______________________________________________________________________________________________________________________________